 - Seems distressed and cries often

-Anomalous left coronary artery from the pulmonary artery (ALCAPA) is a heart defect in which the left coronary artery (which carries blood to the heart muscle) is connected to the pulmonary artery instead of to the aorta.
+Anomalous left coronary artery from the pulmonary artery (ALCAPA) is a heart defect.
+The left coronary artery (LCA), which carries blood to the heart muscle, begins from the pulmonary artery instead of the aorta.

 ALCAPA is present at birth (congenital).

-In the normal heart, the left coronary artery starts in the aorta -- the major blood vessel that takes oxygen-rich blood from the heart to the rest of the body.
+In the normal heart, the LCA originates from the aorta.
+It supplies oxygen-rich blood to the heart muscle on the left side of the heart as well as the mitral valve (the heart valve between the upper and lower chambers of the heart on the left side).
+The aorta is the major blood vessel that takes oxygen-rich blood from the heart to the rest of the body.

-In children with ALCAPA, the left coronary artery starts at the pulmonary artery -- the major blood vessel that takes oxygen-poor blood from the heart to the lungs.
+In children with ALCAPA, the LCA originates from the pulmonary artery.
+The pulmonary artery is the major blood vessel that takes oxygen-poor blood from the heart to the lungs to pick up oxygen.

 A condition known as "coronary steal" further damages the heart in babies with ALCAPA.
-The low blood pressure in the pulmonary artery causes blood from the abnormal left coronary artery to flow toward the pulmonary artery instead of toward the heart.
-This results in less blood and oxygen to the heart, which will also lead to a heart attack in a baby.
+The low blood pressure in the pulmonary artery causes blood from the abnormally connected LCA to flow back toward the pulmonary artery instead of toward the heart muscle.
+This results in less blood and oxygen to the heart muscle.
+This problem can also lead to a heart attack in a baby.
 Coronary steal develops over time in babies with ALCAPA if the condition is not treated early.

 Symptoms can appear within the first 2 months of the baby's life.

-ALCAPA can be diagnosed in an infant.
-However, this defect may not be diagnosed until someone is a child or adult.
+Typically, ALCAPA is diagnosed during infancy.
+In rare cases, this defect is not diagnosed until someone is a child or adult.

 Surgery is needed to correct ALCAPA.
-Usually only one surgery is required, depending on the baby's condition and the size of the involved blood vessels.
+Only one surgery is needed in most cases.
+However, the surgery will depend on the baby's condition and the size of the involved blood vessels.

 Without treatment, most babies do not survive their first year.
-Those who survive without treatment may have severe complications and other cardiovascular problems, or could die suddenly during the following years.
+Children who do survive without treatment may have serious heart problems.
+Babies with this problem who aren't treated could die suddenly during the following years.

-With timely treatment such as surgery, most babies do well and can expect a normal life.
-However, they need routine follow-ups with a heart specialist (cardiologist).
+With early treatment such as surgery, most babies do well and can expect a normal life.
+Routine follow-ups with a heart specialist (cardiologist) will be needed.

 Complications of ALCAPA include: